ludwig-ai/ludwig/mkdocs/docs/api/LudwigModel.md

-This function is used to predict the output variables given the input variables using the trained model and compute test statistics like performance measures, confusion matrices and the like.
+This function is used to predict the output variables given the input variables using the trained model and compute test statistics like performance metrics, confusion matrices and the like.

 __Inputs__